Blackrock Road, Cork city, Ireland

-The obelisk, on the sidelot of an industrial building in an old residential neighborhood at the top of a small cliff above the alluvial plain of the old industrial Marina just downstream from the old Viking/Norman city center, was built in the 1870's.
-Besides that (which may or may not be true,) there is no concensus about its provenance.
+It stands now on the sidelot of a small industrial building in an old residential neighborhood at the top of a small cliff above the alluvial plain of the River Lee, the old Marina, downstream from the Viking/Norman city center.

-"McCarthy's Folly," as the owner of the property in 2009 called it, stands about 25 feet tall.
-Constructed of local limestone blocks, it's decorated with porcelain tiles and copper medalions and a lot of small gargoyles that don't spout water.
-There were also four bronze plaques according to the property owner Ian which somebody took long ago.
+"McCarthy's Folly," as the owner of the property in 2009 called it, is about 25 feet tall.
+Constructed of local limestone blocks, it's decorated with porcelain tiles and copper medalions and small gargoyles that don't spout water.
+Four bronze plaques disappeared long ago.

 In honor of the erector Alexander McCarthy's brother, the Lord Mayor of the Ballintemple district (where the monument stands.)